datadave/GADS9-NYC-Spring2014-Lectures/README.md

 *   Introduce Python and its usefulness for data analysis tasks.
 *   Experiment with scikit-learn, a general-purpose machine learning library for Python.

-####Ensemble Techniques

-*   Describe general ensemble techniques such as bagging and boosting.
-*   Build an enhanced classification algorithm using AdaBoost.

 ####Decision Trees & Random Forests

 *   Describe the use and construction of decision trees for classification tasks.
 *   Create a random forest model for ensemble classification.

-####Support Vector Machines

-*   Describe the motivation for non-linear classification techniques, as well as the conceptual basis for their use.
-*   Understand the advantages and disadvantages of black box models.
-*   Implement a non-linear classifier & compare results with linear classification.

 ####Dimensionality Reduction